top of page

 The story

-Clive Lloyd and his wife Thelma are planning a vacation at the Portola Hotel and Spa in Monterrey, a few hours away from their home in San Francisco.
+2. Clive Lloyd and his wife Thelma are planning a vacation at the Portola Hotel and Spa in Monterey, a few hours away from their home in San Francisco.
 Working hard at the Portola Hotel is Ravi Patel.

 2. Documentation

-As they upload the document and the selfie, Ravi will see all the three items on the dashboard and the email sent to the guest with the room number and code.
+1. As they upload the document and the selfie, Ravi will see all three items on the dashboard and the email sent to the guest with the room number and code.

-The key code will be unique to the guests.
-It gives them access in and out of the hotel.
+3. The key code will be unique to the guests.
+It gives them access both inside and outside the hotel.

 3. Room entry

-On travel day, the Lloyd’s arrive at their hotel reaching upstairs without complications.
+1. On travel day, the Lloyds arrive at their hotel and reach their room upstairs without complications.

-Meanwhile, downstairs Ravi gets an immediate notification of check-in and room entry and initiates the confirmation call.
+1. Meanwhile, downstairs, Ravi gets an immediate notification of check-in and room entry and initiates the confirmation call.

 4. Room service